SoftUni-Internal/interactive-content/EN/10-Error-Handling-Unit-Testing-and-SSR/03-Server-Side-Rendering.md

 - Lastly, the browser downloads the scripts, and by running them, enables user interaction on the site

-## Client Side Rendering
+## Client-Side Rendering

-As opposed to its counterpart, **client side rendering** does most of the work on the client's machine.
+As opposed to its counterpart, **client-side rendering** does most of the work on the client's machine.

-True **Single Page Applications** use client side rendering and, as a result, it is the **default rendering method in React**, as well as Angular and Vue.
+True **Single Page Applications** use client-side rendering and, as a result, it is the **default rendering method in React**, as well as Angular and Vue.

-Client side rendering works in the following order:
+Client-side rendering works in the following order:

-- The browser makes a request to the website
+- The browser requests the website

 - Static files like HTML and CSS are served to the client with the help of a Content Delivery Network \(CDN\)

 - The user agent downloads the HTML and JavaScript, while the user sees a loading animation

-- Once the JavaScript is fetched, using AJAX it makes request to an API, continously fetching dynamic content, which is then rendered
+- Once the JavaScript is fetched, using AJAX it requests an API, continuously fetching dynamic content, which is then rendered

 - Once the needed content is downloaded, the browser renders our components by using DOM Processing

 [/slide]

-[slide]
+[slide hideTitle]

 # Server Side Rendering